MRQ67/stackmatch-cli/README.md

 ## Features

 - **Environment Scanning:** Detects system information, programming languages, development tools, package managers, and code editors.
-- **JSON Export:** Outputs the environment snapshot in a clean, structured JSON format.
+- **JSON Export/Import:** Outputs the environment snapshot in a clean, structured JSON format, and can import it to set up a new environment.
+- **Supabase Integration:** Authenticate and share your environment configurations with others using a Supabase backend.
 - **Cross-Platform:** Works on Windows, macOS, and Linux.
 - **Configuration Discovery:** Finds common configuration files (e.g., `.gitconfig`, `.npmrc`).
 - **Extensible:** Built with a modular scanner that can be easily extended to detect more tools and configurations.